|Elements of Kampfgruppe Peiper advancing in the Ardennes|

 The blasts of artillery, artificial moonlight provided by searchlights reflected off the low clouds, German infantry (barely visible with their white camouflage) screaming out of the forests to the east, firing as they advanced.
 All in the cold and the mist.

-The war was not over, not by a long shot, but on that day, though many did flee to the east, enough American GIs stood their ground and fought back. delaying the German spearheads long enough for the generals to get reinforcements moving to the front to stem the German tide.
+The war was not over, not by a long shot, but on that day, though many did flee to the west, enough American GIs stood their ground and fought back. delaying the German spearheads long enough for the generals to get reinforcements moving to the front to stem the German tide.

 At first many GIs died or were taken prisoner...